william-santini/WiSSkHy/README.md

 > `WiSSkHy` continues to evolve as a collaborative tool for hydrological data management, aiming to leverage the power of R, Python, and other languages while ensuring reproducible and flexible workflows.

-## Database structure
+## Database Structure

+`WiSSkHy` manages **stations** as operational entities (hydrological sites equipped with sensors or used for field campaigns) and links them to **features of interest (FOI)**, i.e. the real-world entities being observed (rivers, cross-sections, basins, lakes, transects...).

+The database stores both:
-`WiSSkHy` manages stations with observations (or data) coming from sensors (e.g., limnigraphs, ADCP) as well as derived data (e.g., discharge, sediment fluxes).
-Since derived data are not directly produced by sensors, `WiSSkHy` relies on the concept of **time series** rather than direct **datastreams** (as in the SensorThings standart).
+- **Direct observations** coming from sensors (e.g., limnigraphs, ADCP), and
+- **Derived data** (e.g., discharge, sediment fluxes), which are not produced by a physical sensor but calculated from raw data.

+Because of this, `WiSSkHy` relies on the concept of **time series** rather than direct **datastreams** as defined in the SensorThings standard.
+However, each time series can still be associated with a sensor when relevant.

-However, each time series can be associated with a sensor when relevant, and the database structure makes it possible to map `WiSSkHy` tables to the [OGC SensorThings API standard](https://docs.ogc.org/is/18-088/18-088.html). `WiSSkHy` can therefore be considered as **aligned with the SensorThings model**, while remaining flexible enough to handle both raw and derived hydrological data.
+The database structure makes it possible to map `WiSSkHy` entities (stations, time series, observations, FOI) to the [OGC SensorThings API standard](https://docs.ogc.org/is/18-088/18-088.html). `WiSSkHy` can therefore be considered as **aligned with the SensorThings model**, while remaining flexible enough to handle both raw and derived hydrological data.

+**UUIDs** are assigned to each core entity (`station`, `feature_of_interest`, `time_series`, `observation`, `discrete_sampling`, etc.) to guarantee uniqueness and to facilitate merging of databases from different sources without conflicts.

 Discrete measurements (punctual or spot samples) are also handled as time series, since each measurement is associated with a date.